tombieli/GEOSHeightCorrection/README.md

 > that can be found here [\[8\]](#ref-marianne_koenig_parallax).
 However
 > due to fact, that original files are broken, the program output cannot
 > be fully verified.
 One important difference is that this program don’t
-> format in numbers in Fortran’s fixed digit numbers sheme, rather
+> format in numbers in Fortran’s fixed digit numbers scheme, rather
 > numbers are always printed with ~4 digit precision and always are
 > separeted by spaces.